Michelle Lovric is a novelist, editor and teacher.

 She also co-written, with Gemma Dowler, the acclaimed memoir My Sister Milly, published by Michael Joseph in June 2017, an Amazon number 1 and a Sunday Times best-seller.

 She has reviewed for publications including The Times and writes travel articles about Venice.
 She has also featured in several BBC radio documentaries about Venice, and appeared in BBC TV’s Great Continental Railway Journeys with Michael Portillo.
-She blogs regularly on the Scattered Authors’ Society website An Awfully Big Blog Adventure and the English Writers in Italy website.
 She is one of twenty-eight writers of historical fiction who contribute to The History Girls blog every month.

-Lovric has presented events at the Ateneo Veneto, the Wellcome Institute and at the Edinburgh International Book Fair.
-She holds a workshop in her home in London with published writers of poetry and prose, fiction and memoir.
-She teaches Guardian Masterclasses in How to Write for Children and is a consultant editor for The Writers Workshop.
+Lovric has presented literary events at the Ateneo Veneto, the Wellcome Institute and the Edinburgh International Book Fair.
+Her poetry has received commendations in the Bridport and other prizes.
+Sheteaches Guardian Masterclasses in How to Write for Children and is a consultant editor for The Writers Workshop and The Faber Academy.
 She served as a Royal Literary Fund fellow at the Courtauld Institute of Art from 2010 to 2013, and from 2014–16 she served as one of two RLF Fellows at Kings College Postgraduate Programme in London.

 Read more on the Interviews page.